dubrie/public/books.md

 - The Hard Thing About Hard Things by Ben Horowitz
 - Rebel Talent by Francesca Gino
+- It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson

 ### Queued Up Next